StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

 ## Overview

 The StackState Splunk topology V1 integration collects topology from Splunk by executing Splunk saved searches from [StackState Agent V1](/setup/agent/agent-v1.md).
-In order to receive Splunk topology data in StackState, configuration needs to be added to both Splunk and the StackState API-Integration Agent:
+In order to receive Splunk topology data in StackState, configuration needs to be added to both Splunk and StackState Agent V1:

 * [In Splunk](#splunk-saved-search), there should be at least one saved search that generates the topology data you want to retrieve.
 * [In StackState Agent V1](#agent-check), a Splunk topology check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.